-Order B11: removal of insolvency licence
+Order B12: withdrawal of insolvency licence

-The Committee made an order pursuant to Authorisation Regulation 5(1)(f) to withdraw M XX's insolvency licence, and that any future re-application for an insolvency licence by M XX must be referred to the Admissions and Licensing Committee which will not consider the application until he/she has (insert condition).
+The Committee made an order pursuant to Authorisation Regulation 5(2)(f) that M XX's insolvency licence be withdrawn, and that any future re-application for an insolvency licence by M XX must be referred to the Admissions and Licensing Committee which will not consider the application until he/she has (insert condition).

-Order B12: removal of investment business authorisation
+Order B13: withdrawal of investment business authorisation

-The Committee made an order pursuant to Authorisation Regulation 5(1)(f) that the firm's investment business certificate be withdrawn, and that any future reapplication for investment business authorisation by M XX and M XX, or by a firm in which he/she/any of them is a principal, must be referred to the Admissions and Licensing Committee, which will not consider the application until he/she/they (insert condition).
+The Committee made an order pursuant to Authorisation Regulation 5(2)(f) that the firm's investment business certificate be withdrawn, and that any future reapplication for investment business authorisation by M XX and M XX, or by a firm in which he/she/any of them is a principal, must be referred to the Admissions and Licensing Committee, which will not consider the application until he/she/they (insert condition).

-Order B13: where the firm has already relinquished audit registration
+Order B14: where the firm has already relinquished audit registration

-The Committee noted that M XX had relinquished/not renewed his/her and his/her firm's audit registration.
+The Committee noted that M XX had relinquished/not renewed his/her practising certificate with audit qualification and his/her firm's auditing certificate.

-The Committee made an order pursuant to Authorisation Regulation 5(8) that any future re-application for audit registration by M XX, or by a firm in which he/she is a principal, must be referred to the Admissions and Licensing Committee, which will not consider the application until he/she has attended a practical audit course, approved by ACCA and, following the date of this order, passed paper P7, Advanced Audit and Assurance, of ACCA's professional examinations.
+The Committee made an order pursuant to Authorisation Regulation 6(18) that any future re-application for audit registration by M XX, or by a firm in which he/she is a principal, must be referred to the Admissions and Licensing Committee, which will not consider the application until he/she has attended a practical audit course, approved by ACCA and, following the date of this order, passed paper P7, Advanced Audit and Assurance, of ACCA's professional examinations.

-Order B14: where the where the individual has relinquished his insolvency licence
+Order B15: where the where the individual has already relinquished his insolvency licence